The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 The Karnak temple directly owned a lot of the farmland around Thebes, and the income from them flowed directly into the temple coffers.

-By the middle of the 18th dynasty, the high priest of Amun at Karnak was in control of as much income as the pharaoh himself.
+By the middle of the 18th Dynasty, the high priest of Amun at Karnak was in control of as much income as the pharaoh himself.
+This included a great deal of political power.

 As a result, the priesthood of Amun was one of the most powerful institutions in New Kingdom Egypt.

-By the reign of Amenhotep III, tensions between the Karnak priesthood and the pharaoh became well-known.
+By the reign of Amenhotep III (1390 to 1352 BC), tensions between the Karnak priesthood and the pharaoh became well-known.

-The pharaoh needed to legitimacy from the god of Amun to justify continued military expansion, while the priests relied upon the continued monetary gifts they received from successful campaigns.
+On the other, the priests of Amun at Karnak relied upon the continued monetary gifts they received from the pharaoh as a result of these successful campaigns.

-However, both the high priest and the pharaoh saw each other as a rival focus of power in Egypt.
+However, both the high priest and the pharaoh saw each other as a rival centre of power in Egypt.

 Hot air balloons over the Ramasseum